 Relief for Stubborn Headaches in Detroit

-If you have headaches that aren’t responding to your current headache treatment, let the Warren, MI TMJ treatment dentist help.
+If you have headaches that aren’t responding to your current headache treatment, let the Detroit, MI TMJ treatment dentist help.
 Since 1985, he has been helping people in the Detroit area get relief from TMJ pain, including headaches.
 He has assembled a great team that helps him provide effective relief as well as an outstanding experience that makes you feel welcome and heard.

 Please call (586) 573-0438 or email the Michigan Head and Neck Institute today to request an appointment.